 This post contains affiliate links to products for your convenience.
 If you purchase via my links, I may receive a small commission at no additional cost to you.

 The most popular crochet pattern so far on my blog is my Neutral Chevron Blanket that I designed a few months ago.
-To mix it up a little bit I redid this same blanket in some fun colors to create the colorful chevron blanket!
+To mix it up a little bit I (well my daughter) convinced me to remake this same blanket in some fun colors to create the colorful chevron blanket!
 I hope you like it!

 Add pops of color to your chevron pattern!

-Elise and I decided to redesign it with bright fun colors of her choosing (she is my official creative director) and make it a little bigger.
+Elise and I decided to redesign the original RPD chevron design with bright fun colors of her choosing (she is my official creative director) and make it a little bigger.
 Please feel free to crochet along with me as a I work on it and share updates.
-I hope you all like it!
+I can’t wait for you to make it too!

 Happy Blanket Making!